jenndiaz/web-accessibility-specialist-notes/Domain1A.md

 Guidance and techniques for interpreting and confirming with the normative requirement.
 Changes more frequently than normative documents.
 The main content of WCAG 2.2 is normative.
 Non-normative is the intro materials, appendixes, diagrams, examples, and notes.
 Advisory info to help interpret the guidelines but does not create requirements that impact conformance.

+## Understand and interpret WAI-ARIA 1.2
+### Understand the purpose and impact of WAI-ARIA 1.2.
+###  Understand the WAI-ARIA 1.2 model of roles and properties.
+### Know when and why to use WAI-ARIA 1.2, and when to use standard HTML instead
+#### 5 rules of aria
+1. Don'y use aria, if you can use HTML instead
+2. Don't change native semantics
+3. All interactive aria roles need to be operable by a keyboard
+4. Don't use `role="presentation"` or `aria-hidden="true"` on visible focusable elements
+5. All interactive elements must have an accessible name
 ## Understand and Interpret ATAG 2.0
+## Understand and interpret EN 301 549
+“Harmonized” European Standard.
+Developed by 3 official European Standard Organizations CEN, CENELEC, and ETSI.
+Voluntary technical specifications for presumed conformity.
+Efficient way to show compliance, orgs are free to choose other technical solutions to fulfill legal obligations.
+Originally developed for procurement of accessible products and services.
+Currently being updated to support the European Accessibility Act (EAA) that will enter into effect on June 28th 2025.
+Adopted outside of Europe as well.

+### Know what kind of technologies are addressed by EN 301 549
+ICT product and services.
+Broader than web a11y, includes things like hardware, software, support services as well as web, documents, and apps.

+### Describe how WCAG is represented in EN 301 549
+Intends to harmonize with WCAG in clauses 9, 10, 1.
+Current version references WCAG 2.1 SC A and AA as well as the non-normative W3C guidance on apply WCAG 2.0 to non-web.

+### Understand the intent and scope of requirements in Annex A Table A1 that go beyond WCAG
+Current version includes annex A table showing presumed conformance for website and apps of the Web Accessibility Directive covering public sector bodies.
+Annex A presents the relationship between the technical specifications and the web accessibility directions.